What is Satisfactory Academic Progress?

-Grade Point Average (qualitative)-You must meet the Oregon State University minimum GPA of 2.0 undergraduate/post baccalaureate, 2.25 DVM, 2.5 PharmD, and all other Graduate Programs 3.0 in order to retain your eligibility.
-This is based on your Oregon State GPA, not your overall GPA.
+Grade Point Average (qualitative)-You must meet the OSU minimum GPA of 2.0 undergraduate/post baccalaureate, 2.25 DVM, 2.5 PharmD, and all other Graduate Programs 3.0 in order to retain your eligibility.
+This is based on your OSU GPA, not your overall GPA.
 If you are in the Degree Partnership Program be advised that coursework completed at the community college WILL NOT impact your GPA for Satisfactory Academic Progress purposes.
 Also, the OSU grade received for the third retake of a course is excluded for GPA improvement purposes.
 See the Academic Regulations Repeated Courses Section for more information.

 Maximum Timeframe-You have 150% of the published time it takes to receive your degree to complete it and remain eligible for financial aid.
 For example a Bachelor’s Degree requires 180 credit hours to complete, which means you would have a TOTAL of 270 hours to complete your degree before you are no longer eligible to receive financial aid.

 Appealing for an MTF extension does not impact the federal aggregate aid limits.
 Once the aggregate limits are reached an MTF extension would have no impact on extending federal aid eligibility.
 Find more on our Aid Limits for Undergraduates page.

 |International or Education Double Degree||318|

 |Sustainability Double Degree||324|

 |Computer Science Double Degree||360|